What’s the best thing to do with a large batch of blueberries that you’ve picked from your garden?

 Conclusion

 I hope you enjoyed reading this article about making blueberry syrup for coffee.
-If you’re looking to make a quick and easy breakfast drink, then try this recipe!
+If you want to make a quick and easy breakfast drink, try this recipe!

 It’s as simple as tossing the berries in some sugar and boiling them on the stovetop until they give off their natural juices.
-You can store it in your fridge or use it right away – whichever works best for you.
+You can store it in your fridge or use it immediately – whichever works best for you.

 I’ve also given some advice on using fresh or frozen berries and the best way to store the syrup in your fridge.

-Have you tried making your own yet?
+Have you tried making your own blueberry coffee syrup?
 Let me know if any other questions come up as well!

 Coffee recipes to try